hk-modding/api/README.ModdingApi.md

 Copy everything in this zip file into the game's folder.
 When prompted to overwrite files, say yes.

-You may also use the [ModInstaller](https://github.com/fifty-six/Modinstaller2/releases/latest).
+You may also use [Scarab](https://github.com/fifty-six/Scarab/releases/latest).

 How To Uninstall
 ================